Market Research

 Advantages – the interviewer can ask more complex questions and if interviewees are uncertain, the interviewer can explain.
 The interviewer can ask follow-up questions to get a more detailed response.

-Questionnaire/Survey – written questions are handed out, posted out, e-mailed out, or set up through a hyperlink.
+Questionnaire/Survey – written questions that are handed out, posted out, e-mailed out, or set up through a hyperlink.

 Disadvantages are that questions cannot be too detailed as they cannot be clarified by an interviewer.
 Many people ignore questionnaires so an incentive may be needed eg a prize draw entry.